astronomer/docs/astro/connect-external-services.md

 For more information about configuring service accounts on GCP, see [GCP documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to).

-## Authorize Astro access to Amazon Web Services resources
+## Authorize Astro access to AWS resources

-To allow Astro to access Amazon Web Services (AWS) resources, you need to define the resources that are accessible and then create an Airflow connection.
+To grant an Astro cluster access to AWS service resources, you need to define the resources that are accessible and then create an Airflow connection.

-1. Create an AWS IAM role with a trust policy that allows access to a specific AWS resource.
+1. Create an AWS IAM role with a trust policy that allows access to AWS resources.
 See [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).

 2. Contact [Astronomer support](https://support.astronomer.io) and request your cluster ID.